Eucharistic Ministry to the Homebound

 Young Adults of St. Mary Magdalen (YAMMs) is a faith growing, social and service group for anyone who considers themselves a young adult.
 We are a mix of single, married, and parenting Catholics who are building community together!

-Past activities include: Mardi Gras Party, rosary making for prison ministries, lecture series on the Seven Deadly Sins and Theology of the Body, volunteering at the S,F, Food Bank, retreats with the Dominican Sisters of Mission San Jose, Catholic Underground, Dodgeball Tournament, and more!
+Past activities include: the Mardi Gras Party, rosary making for prison ministries, a lecture series on the Seven Deadly Sins and Theology of the Body, volunteering at the San Francisco Food Bank, retreats with the Dominican Sisters of Mission San Jose, Catholic Underground, Dodgeball Tournament, and more!
 If you are between the ages of 20 and 40 and would like to join, please email firstname.lastname@example.org.